justonedb/kafka-sink-pg-json/README.md

 * Place the property files in the kafka configuration directory (config)
 * Install the package in the database using \i install-justone-pg-kafka-sink-1.0.sql from a psql session

+Note that the package must be installed in each database the connector will be used with.
+If the package has not been installed in the database you will see an error of the form ERROR: schema "$justone$kafka$connect$sink" does not exist.

 ## Uninstall

 If you wish to uninstall the package from the database, you can use \i uninstall-justone-pg-kafka-sink-1.0.sql from a psql session